Skip to content

 OptionDescriptionTypeDefault

 differentHandednessWhether one of the axes should be flipped (internally) while computing the transformation parameters.
-This will not alter the axis orientation of the output (see the ‘return type function’ for this).
-Should be true if the handedness differs between the source and destination, and makes a difference for specific transformation types like the Helmert transform.booleanfalse for General GCP Transformer, true for GCP Transformer
+Should be true if the handedness differs between the source and destination coordinate spaces.
+This makes a difference for specific transformation types like the Helmert transform.
+(Flipping will not alter the axis orientation of the output (use the ‘return type function’ for this)).booleanfalse for General GCP Transformer, true for GCP Transformer

 For some transformation types, it is important that the source and destination planes have the same handedness.